GitTools/GitVersion/docs/configuration.md

    - Branch release/1.0.0 from feature/foo
    - Add a commit to both release/1.0.0 and feature/foo
    - feature/foo is the base for release/1.0.0

+Or put more simply, what branch was created first, `release/1.0.0` or `feature/foo`.

 To resolve this issue we give GitVersion a hint to how we normally do our branching, feature branches have a value of: